duniapay/fiatconnect-worker/README.md

 CircleCI ensures that every commit is checked for errors before merging.
 This basic setup runs `yarn lint`, `yarn test`, and `yarn build`.

----
+## What's Included?

+Your environment will have everything you need to build a modern NodeJS - Typescript application

+- Typescript Support
+- Jest unit testing
+- ESLint and Prettier configs
+- CircleCI configs
+- Pre-commit hooks

+  ***

-🔬 A Labs project from your friends at [Postlight](https://postlight.com).
-Happy coding!
+  A micro project from your friends at [Postlight Labs](https://postlight.com/labs)